 There’s a taboo about talking honestly about things in our society but I am one of those irritatingly honest people that laughs at those “social norms” because those things limit understanding and personal empowerment.
 So as an amputee, I’m not going to hide behind the proverbial green door in favor of the taboo that says it’s not okay to be straight with people.
 I heard someone else who is an amputee say recently that his greatest aspiration when he gets legs is to be able to become a Grey Man again.
 If you don’t know what that means, he was saying he wanted nothing more but to be able to blend into the crowd and disappear again, to not be seen.
 I’ve gone back and forth about this thing for the entire time I’ve been an amputee and in the “planning on someday getting the surgery” lead up to amputation.
-I’ve met literally hundreds, of not thousands, of amputees in the last 7 years and I’ve seen two extremes that seem to always emerge:
+I’ve met literally hundreds of amputees in the last 7 years and I’ve seen two extremes that seem to always emerge:

 The Celebrator of and showing off of the amputation and post amputation life, sometimes to the degree of purposeful fetishization of the self.